-- Sole proprietorship-The individual who owns the business. - Partnership (including a limited liability company (LLC) treated as a partnership) or unincorporated organization- A responsible and duly authorized partner, member, or officer having knowledge of its affairs.
+• Sole proprietorship-The individual who owns the business.

+Partnership (including a limited liability company (LLC) treated as a partnership) or unincorporated organization- A responsible and duly authorized partner, member, or officer having knowledge of its affairs.
+Corporation (including an LLC treated as a corporation)-The president, vice president, or other principal officer duly authorized to sign.

-- Corporation (including an LLC treated as a corporation) The president, vice president, or other principal officer duly authorized to sign. - Single member LLC treated as a disregarded entity for federal income tax purposes-The owner of the LLC or a principal officer duly authorized to sign. - Trust or estate-The fiduciary.
+• Single-member LLC treated as a disregarded entity for federal income tax purposes-The owner of the LLC or a principal officer duly authorized to sign.

+• Trust or estate-The fiduciary.

-Form 940 may also be signed by a duly authorized agent of the taxpayer if a valid power of attorney or reporting agent authorization (Form 8655, Reporting Agent Authorization) has been filed.
+Form 940 may also be signed by a duly authorized agent of the taxpayer if a valid power of attorney or reporting agent authorization (Form 8655) has been filed.

 Alternative signature method.
 Corporate officers or duly authorized agents may sign Form 940 by rubber stamp, mechanical device, or computer software program.
 For details and required documentation, see Rev. Proc.
 2005-39, 2005-28 I.R.B.
-82, available at www.irs.gov/irb/2005-28 IRB/ar16.html.
+82, available at IRS.gov/irb/2005-28 IRB/ar16.html.

 Paid preparers.
-A paid preparer must sign Form 940 and provide the information in the Paid Preparer Use Only section of Part 7 if the preparer was paid to prepare Form 940 and is not an employee of the filing entity.
+A paid preparer must sign Form 940 and provide the information in the Paid Preparer Use Only section of Part 7 if the preparer was paid to prepare Form 940 and isn't an employee of the filing entity.
 Paid preparers must sign paper returns with a manual signature.
-The preparer must give you a copy of the return in addition to the copy to be filed with IRS.
+The preparer must give you a copy of the return in addition to the copy to be filed with the IRS.

-If you are a paid preparer, enter your Preparer Tax Identification Number (PTIN) in the space provided.
+If you're a paid preparer, enter your Preparer Tax Identification Number (PTIN) in the space provided.
 Include your complete address.
 If you work for a firm, write the firm's name and the EIN of the firm.
-You can apply for a PTIN online or by filing Form W-12, IRS Paid Preparer Tax Identification Number (PTIN) Application and Renewal.
-For more information about applying for a PTIN online, visit the IRS website at www.irs.gov/ptin.
-You cannot use your PTIN in place of the EIN of the tax preparation firm.
+You can apply for a PTIN online or by filing Form W-12.
+For more information about applying for a PTIN online, visit the IRS website at IRS.gov/PTIN.
+You can't use your PTIN in place of the EIN of the tax preparation firm.

-Generally, do not complete the Paid Preparer Use Only section if you are filing the return as a reporting agent and have a valid Form 8655, Reporting Agent Authorization, on file with the IRS.
-However, a reporting agent must complete this section if the reporting agent offered legal advice, for example, by advising the client on determining whether its workers are employees or independent contractors for Federal tax purposes.
+Generally, don't complete the Paid Preparer Use Only section if you're filing the return as a reporting agent and have a valid Form 8655 on file with the IRS.
+However, a reporting agent must complete this section if the reporting agent offered legal advice, for example, by advising the client on determining whether its workers are employees or independent contractors for federal tax purposes.

-Privacy Act and Paperwork Reduction Act Notice We ask for the information on Form 940 to carry out the Internal Revenue laws of the United States.
+Privacy Act and Paperwork Reduction Act Notice.

+We ask for the information on Form 940 to carry out the Internal Revenue laws of the United States.
 We need it to figure and collect the right amount of tax.
 Subtitle C, Employment Taxes, of the Internal Revenue Code imposes unemployment tax under the Federal Unemployment Tax Act.
 Form 940 is used to determine the amount of the taxes that you owe.
 Section 6011 requires you to provide the requested information if the tax is applicable to you.
 Section 6109 requires you to provide your identification number.
 If you fail to provide this information in a timely manner, or provide false or fraudulent information, you may be subject to penalties.

-You are not required to provide the information requested on a form that is subject to the Paperwork Reduction Act unless the form displays a valid OMB control number.
-Books or records relating to a form or instructions must be retained as long as their contents may become material in the administration of any Internal Revenue law.
+You're not required to provide the information requested on a form that is subject to the Paperwork Reduction Act unless the form displays a valid OMB control number.
+Books or records relating to a form or its instructions must be retained as long as their contents may become material in the administration of any Internal Revenue law.